Staying Connected: Mobile & Internet Coverage in Iceland

 When using a mobile phone in Iceland with a prepaid SIM card, you will not be charged for incoming calls from your family or friends.
 However, they may incur high fees for making international calls themselves.
 For this to apply, your phone must be GSM compatible (Global System for Mobile communication).
 AT&T and T-Mobile use GSM technology.

-Are SIM Cards Expensive?
+Are local SIM Cards in Iceland Expensive?

-Buying a local SIM card is actually very affordable, more so than you would anticipate!
+Buying a local SIM card in Iceland is actually very affordable, more so than you would anticipate!
 It’s also very convenient because it’s sold as a package.
 For roughly 5 GB of data and unlimited calls and texts, the cost is approximately $30-$40 US Dollars.
 The price will drop even more if you decide to just purchase data and leave off the calls and message feature.

 Why is Having Good Mobile Coverage in Iceland Important?